-COLUMBUS, Ohio – The Ohio State men’s soccer team announced its 2019 schedule on Monday.
-The fall schedule include eight home matches at Bert L. & Iris S. Wolstein Field at Jesse Owens Memorial Stadium.
-The 2019 slate features seven teams which competed in last season’s NCAA Tournament.
+COLUMBUS, Ohio – The Ohio State men’s soccer team announced its 2019 schedule Monday.
+The fall schedule includes eight home matches at Bert L. & Iris S. Wolstein Field at Jesse Owens Memorial Stadium.
+The 2019 slate features seven teams that competed in the 2018 NCAA Tournament.
 Head coach Brian Maisonneuve enters his second season at the helm of the Ohio State program.
 The Buckeyes are coming off a successful spring season, winning the inaugural Columbus Crew SC College Spring League last month.

 Ohio State will play three exhibitions during its preseason.
 The Buckeyes will host Xavier Aug.
 17 and Mt.
 Vernon Nazarene Aug.
 20 at Jesse Owens Memorial Stadium.
 The team will hit the road once during preseason with an exhibition at Butler Aug.
 24.

 “Our group has grown a lot over the last year and is looking forward to testing themselves against some of the best programs in the country,” Maisonneuve said.
 “2019 will be an extremely exciting year.”